templatenathan/carpark/notes.md

 update domain with exception handling a ground floor, starting position is 2 spaces from the exit Pass the parking lot structure

+#1 5 min D: Nathan, N: Drag

+🚧 1. fix broken test for 2 spaces where input is false, false, true

+2. improve tests by marking the parked space

+3.